 In 2015, Forrester conducted a study on trends in B2B marketing analytics, surveying 150 executives from businesses small and large (less than 1,000 to more than 20,000).
 About 19 percent of respondents were executives from small businesses (i.e. under 1,000 employees).

-Across the board, predictive analytics appears to have a bright future in terms or real impacts across business sizes and types.
+Across the board, predictive analytics appears to have a bright future in terms of real impact across business sizes and types.
 In comparing predictive marketers to traditional marketers gauging better customer lifetime value using marketing analytics, those companies already using predictive analytics were far more optimistic (an average of 23.5 percentage points higher) about specific impacts, from improving customer engagement to identifying new-net customer opportunities to identifying customer churn risk.

 The following were the three most popular uses by companies using predictive analytics, at the time of the study:

 - Increasing volume, velocity and value of leads, from sales to customer

 - Using A/B testing or other behavioral criteria to optimize precise targeting